jxs4885/jxs4885.github.io/README.md

-# Dev Studio - Sample Template repo
+# Dev Studio - Sample Template repo - test

 This repo contains the content for tenants of Developer Studio.